 Industrial, medical, and aircraft environments use abrasive chemicals and solvents for both cleaning and creating chemical bonds.
 Solutions such as acetone, methyl ethyl ketone, and hydrochloric acid break down many typical materials used for basic labels and overlays.
 Instead, we recommend using hard-coated polyester and polycarbonate films.
 They’ll protect graphics underneath a clear substrate, and the hard coat will provide the additional chemical resistance that uncoated materials lack.
 Think of it as an Iron Man suit on your graphic film.

-Graphics that will interact with severe, Thanos-level solvents often should be made from anodized aluminum, which is practically impervious to chemicals and corrosion.
+Graphics that will interact with severe, Thanos-level solvents should be made from anodized aluminum, which is practically impervious to chemicals and corrosion.

 For the lesser chemicals…